code-for-canada/start-dashboard/README.md

 open .env
 ```

-See `docs/development.md` for instructions on creating credentials.
+See `docs/development.md` for instructions on creating credentials and setting up a secure local domain.

 Run the project for local development (with hot reloading):